 What teacher of writers superpower would you like to develop this year?

-“Mrs. Sokolowski, I’m done!”
-It’s a refrain I’ve heard often from students, who tell me they are completely finished with a piece of writing.
-More times than not, as I … Continue Reading Close Writing: Review and Giveaway
+"Mrs. Sokolowski, I'm done!"
+It's a refrain I've heard often from students, who tell me they are completely finished with a piece of writing.
+More times than not, as I read the student's work, I see that the piece could use more revisions, more editing, more care.
+I've always felt that having a passionate purpose… Continue reading Close Writing: Review and Giveaway

 When was the first time you felt like a writer?
 My earliest memory of being a writer was creating stories that my Grandma used to tell.
-She invented characters: “Good Gertie,” … Continue Reading Post-its and PD: Crafting a Writer’s Statement
+She invented characters: "Good Gertie," "Bad Betsy," and "Sweet Sally" (Gertie's sister).
+My Grandma would make up stories of how Betsy would do all naughty things while Gertie always listened… Continue reading Post-its and PD: Crafting a Writer’s Statement

 Four of us will present at The Educator Collaborative Spring Gathering tomorrow at 2:00 p.m.

-One of my favorite kinds of professional development is having an opportunity to visit other teachers’ classrooms (aka: lab sites).
-It helps to see how other teachers carry out instruction … Continue Reading Video Case Studies: P.D.
+One of my favorite kinds of professional development is having an opportunity to visit other teachers' classrooms (aka: lab sites).
+It helps to see how other teachers carry out instruction with their students.
+Visiting other classrooms provides us with the opportunity to borrow ideas for our own teaching practice.
+However, sometimes small classrooms make it… Continue reading Video Case Studies: P.D.
 Possibilities